YangLing0818/SGDiff/README.md

   author={Yang, Ling and Huang, Zhilin and Song, Yang and Hong, Shenda and Li, Guohao and Zhang, Wentao and Cui, Bin and Ghanem, Bernard and Yang, Ming-Hsuan}, journal={arXiv preprint arXiv:2211.11138}, year={2022}
 }

+@article{li2024laion,
+  title={LAION-SG: An Enhanced Large-Scale Dataset for Training Complex Image-Text Models with Structural Annotations}, author={Li, Zejian and Meng, Chenye and Li, Yize and Yang, Ling and Zhang, Shengyuan and Ma, Jiarui and Li, Jiayi and Yang, Guang and Yang, Changyuan and Yang, Zhiyuan and others}, journal={arXiv preprint arXiv:2412.08580}, year={2024}
+}
 ```